Tom Hawkins (footballer): 2012-2024: Geelong leading goalkicker

 The first half of the 2016 season saw Hawkins play inconsistently due to his form wavering, with Geelong coach Chris Scott noting Hawkins' "impact isn't what he'd like it to be and hasn't been for some time"; despite his inconsistency, Scott reassured fans that he believed Hawkins' best was still ahead of him.
 It was revealed at the end of the season, that he had played with a small tear in his meniscus, which resulted in post-season surgery.
 He missed one match for the season after he was suspended for striking captain, Phil Davis, in Round 11.
 The decision by the match review panel was criticised by the Herald Sun chief of football writer, Mark Robinson, where he labelled the decision "a joke", and the backlash forced match review panel member Nathan Burke to publicly defend the decision.
 Geelong returned to the final series in 2016, making it to the preliminary final and losing to Sydney by thirty-seven points at the MCG.
 He finished with twenty-three matches for the season, kicking fifty-five goals, and he was Geelong's leading goalkicker for the fifth consecutive season.

+The 2017 season marked Hawkins' evolution from a typical tall forward into a more mobile, roaming spearhead, being the club's leading goalkicker for a sixth straight season.
+He again suffered from discipline issues, notably jumper punching, as he received two separate suspensions for striking on Adelaide's Matt Crouch and Sydney's Dane Rampe.
+His strike on Crouch was questioned as "insignificant" by coach Chris Scott, although his hit on Rampe was viewed as far more deliberate.
+Through this, Hawkins still managed to gain a spot on the All-Australian team that season.

+Hawkins continued his strong form into the 2018 season, totalling 60 goals on the season and finishing third in the Coleman Medal race, leading Geelong's goalkicking for a seventh straight season.
+While he was again suspended, this time for making contact with umpire Dean Margetts, Hawkins was recognised as one of the most impactful forwards in the league, totalling seven goals in a game twice, including his famous performance against Melbourne in Round 18.

+The 2019 season was a continuation of Hawkins' solid form, kicking 56 goals and leading the club in goals kicked for the eighth consecutive season.
+He was named as the All-Australian full forward in recognition of his performance, however his prior disciplinary problems returned somewhat, as he was suspended for one game for striking West Coast defender Will Schofield to the head in an off-ball incident during the team's semi-final victory, causing him to miss the loss to eventual premiers Richmond in the preliminary final.